 Quickly push and release "SCAN".
 If you hear a beep, you held the button too long, and the radio will scan the preset stations.
-The radio will find the next station up the station band, stay there for a few seconds, and then scan again.
-To select a station, push "SCAN" a second time.
+The radio will find the next station up the station band, stay there for 5 seconds, and then scan again.
+To select a station, push "SCAN" again.